Health Lifestyle

 Anti-Anxiety Recipes

-Want to work on your anxiety self help and get rolling with your anti-anxiety menu?
+Want to get rolling with your anti-anxiety menu?
 We’ve got you covered!
 Start the day with the 4-Ingredient Banana Oatmeal Breakfast Cookies alongside a Soothing Matcha Turmeric Tea for a boost in digestion and sustainable energy.
 Follow that with the Ginger Carrot Edamame Noodles for lunch and the Coconut Lime Quinoa and Asparagus for dinner.
 End the day with a sweet treat by enjoying the antioxidant and omega-3-rich Blueberry Chia Oat Crumble.
 And sleep soundly after a full day of mood-supporting and stress-relieving meals.

 1. 4-Ingredient Banana Oatmeal Breakfast Cookies